KevineMusoni/TriangleTracker/README.md

 {This web page will enable the user to input the length of the sides of a triangle and it should output whether the triangle is an equilateral, isosceles, or scalene triangle.}
 ## Setup/Installation Requirements and step-by step guide
 * input length of sides (cm)
-* allows only numerical
+* allows only numerical inputs
 * click check for output
 ## Technologies Used
 {HTML, CSS & JavaScript}
 ## Support and contact details